senchalabs/AppInspector/README.md

 Since debugging the Sencha Panel is difficult, you can switch InspectorWindow.js by InspectorWindowMockup.js.
 This is the only part that depends on the Chrome Dev Tools shell.
 All the rest is pure HTML, CSS & JS.
 After switching this file you can open inspector.html and debug with Dev Tools itself.

+Also, if you detach the Chrome Dev Tools and press Cmd+Alt+I or Ctrl+Alt+I, a new instance of the Chrome Dev Tools will open to inspect the previously opened Dev Tools.
+This way you can inspect the Dev Tools with the Dev Tools. (sounds confusing but it works!)